Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 Aside from knowledge distillation based continual learning with sufficient data instances per each new task, several recent works \cite{cheraghian2021semantic,yoon2020xtarnet, perez2020incremental} have focused on few-shot continual learning where only a few data instances are given for each new task.

 In image classification, Liu et al. \cite{liu2020incremental} proposed a method named Indirect Discriminant Alignment (IDA).
 IDA does not align the classifier of the new task towards all the previous tasks during distillation but carries out alignment to a subset of anchor tasks.
 Hence, the model is much more flexible towards learning new tasks.
 Cheraghian et al. \cite{cheraghian2021semantic} made use of word embeddings when only a few data instances are available.
 Semantic information from word embeddings is used to identify the shared semantics between the learned tasks and the new task.
 These shared semantics are then used to facilitate the learning of the new task and preserve previously learned knowledge.
-Yoon et al. \cite{yoon2020xtarnet} proposed a few-shot continual learning framework called XtarNet containing a base model and different meta-learnable modules.
+Yoon et al. \cite{yoon2020xtarnet} proposed a few-shot continual learning framework containing a base model and different meta-learnable modules.
 When learning a new task, novel features, which are extracted by the meta-learnable feature extractor module, are combined with the base features to produce a task-adaptive representation.
 The combination process is controlled by another meta-learnable module.
 The task-adaptive representation helps the base model to quickly adapt to the new task.
+More recently, Park et al. \cite{park2024pre} further explored the usage of the pre-trained vision and language models in few-shot continual learning.
+Specifically, they proposed a semantic knowledge distillation loss to facilitate the learning process of every new visual task with knowledge from the language space, while also introducing a pre-trained knowledge tuning process for the base training process of few-shot continual learning.
 In object detection, Perez et al. \cite{perez2020incremental} proposed OpeNended Centre nEt (ONCE) which adapts CentreNet \cite{zhou2019objects} detector towards the continual learning scenario where new tasks are registered with the help of meta learning.

 Besides the above-mentioned schemes, i.e., distillation in the presence of sufficient data instances and distillation in the presence of limited data instances, Yoon et al. \cite{yoon2021federated} proposed a new problem setup called federated continual learning, which allows several clients to carry out continual learning each by itself through an independent stream of data instances that is inaccessible to other clients.
 To solve this problem, they proposed to separate parameters into global and task-specific parameters, whereby each client can obtain a weighted combination of the task-specific parameters of the other clients for knowledge transfer.